WE ARE NOW HAVING OUR SUMMER RECESS. NEXT MEETING WILL BE 18th SEPTEMBER.

 Annual Subscription Rate is £10.00 per person.

-The season begins on 19th September with a guest speaker showing stamps of Malaysia.
+The season begins on 18th September with a guest speaker, details to follow.
 Followed by 2 meetings each in October and November.
 In December and January we only have one meeting each month, which is in the afternoon, especially for those who don't like travelling at night during Winter, but obviously ALL are welcome.